mandymichael/variable-fonts-dev/src/site/posts/bloop-cheee-demo.md

 ### Accessing the Scroll position

 Like our [Ambient Light Sensor](/light-sensor-demo) example we need to set up a few bits of information about the axis we want to affect and the event we want to use.

-In our case that is the min and max values for both axes in Chee, because they have the same range and we want to make use of the same range, we can just use one value instead of defining two, which keeps things simple.
+In our case we need the min and max values for both axes in Chee (`yest` and `gvty`), because they have the same range and we are using the same range for the effect, we can just use one value instead of defining two, which keeps things simple.

 We also need to specify the min and max scroll position, which is 0% from the top, to 100% from the top.
 I've specifed these as numbers in our code to make it easier to do some math, we convert it back to a percentage later on in the code.